hackclub/slack-stats/readme.md

 ### Run locally:

-Clone the repo and run `yarn` to install dependencies.
-Then run `yarn dev` to start the development server.
+Clone the repo, `cd` into it, and run `yarn` to install dependencies.

+Run `yarn dev` to start the development server for the website.

-You can run `yarn sync` to sync new Slack stats to Airtable.
+Run `yarn sync` to sync new Slack stats to Airtable.

 ### Environment variables: